Skip to main content

 #

-After this section you will be able to:
+After completing this section, you will be able to:

-• Navigate the VxWorks file directory
+• Navigate the VxWorks installation directory.

-• Understand what a layer is and its role in VxWorks
+• Understand what a layer is and its role in VxWorks development.

 Top of the Installation Directory